-- Whole of Provider Inclusive Approach
+- Whole of Provider Approach

-- Duty of Care Well-being and Safety
+- Wellbeing and Safety

 - Te Tiriti o Waitangi

 - Learner Voice

 Structure of the Code

 The code has 8 parts and 22 outcomes.
 Only outcomes 1-4 apply to ITS as a PTE (we have no international students and do not provide accommodation).